prof-rossetti/intro-to-python/projects/data-freestyle/README.md

 ### Data Collection

 Collect a dataset from the Internet.
-For full points, ideally collect your own custom dataset using either an API or a web scraping approach.
-It may be alternatively possible to obtain a dataset from Kaggle or an open data portal, but we will highly prefer to assemble our own dataset instead, to show off your programming abilities.
-Create a Python notebook or code repository to perform the collection (i.e. the "Collection Notebook).
+Ideally collect your own custom novel dataset using either an API or a web scraping approach.
+It may be alternatively possible to obtain a dataset from Kaggle or an open data portal, but it should be a real world dataset and not a toy or example dataset.
+Primary guidance is to choose any dataset that you think is super fun, interesting, and engaging, and will lend itself well to analysis.
+Create a Python notebook or code repository to perform the collection (i.e. the "Collection Notebook"), as applicable.

 Store the data in a datastore such as a CSV file or a database.
 Can use a local database or hosted solution like Google Sheets or Google BigQuery.
 May use a single CSV file / database table, or multiple CSV files / database tables, as applicable.
-You should be able to share access to your dataset with the professor, and with other students.
+You should be able to share access to your dataset with the professor, and/or with other students.

 Create a Data Dictionary document describing the dataset you collected.
 The Data Dictionary should mention how the dataset was collected, and provide a URL pointing to the original source.
 The Data Dictionary should also include a list of each field or column in your dataset, along with the datatype and corresponding description of what that column means (and if there are any specific values, what they mean as well).
 The goal of the Data Dictionary is to allow another researcher to understand what the dataset is about and how to engage with it for analysis purposes.